Shelby County farm honored as ‘Farm of Distinction’

 The Shelby County row-crop operation run by John and Kate DeLoach received the honor during a luncheon in Birmingham on Thursday.

-A release from the Alabama Farmer’s Federation says the award means the couple will receive $20,000 in cash and prizes.
+A release from the Alabama Farmer’s Federation said the award means the couple will receive $20,000 in cash and prizes.
 They will also represent the state in a regional competition later this year.

-The Federation says the 1,325-acre DeLoach Farms has been in the family since 1820.
+The 1,325-acre DeLoach Farms has been in the family since 1820.
 It includes hundreds of acres planted in cotton, soybeans, wheat and hay.
+The farm has some of the highest yields in the area, the Federation said.

 Most Read Nation & World Stories